grojef/angular-football/README.md

 Open [https://www.github.com/xiaoke88/react-football] to view it in browser

-# angular 1.x
+# vue2.x

-Open [https://github.com/xiaoke88/angular-football] to view it in browser
+Open [https://github.com/xiaoke88/vue-football] to view it in browser